chiok1/assessment1/assessment1-app/README.md

   - 'Please enter a valid name' is shown when the input field contains characters other than letters and spaces
   - 'Author already submitted' is shown when the user tries to submit the same author name more than once (case sensitive)

-### Display Author Names
+###2.
+Display User Names
-- Author data retrieved from the given API is diplayed in the table below the input field.
+- User data retrieved from the given API is diplayed in the table below the input field.

 ## For best results, please ensure system colours are set to dark mode.